equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/index.md

   * Each sub-pipeline task runs in its own Kubernetes pod (replica).
   * Task step runs in its own container of this task's pod.
   * Task step [can be configured individually](https://tekton.dev/docs/pipelines/tasks/#defining-steps): which container image and how many resources to use, how to proceed [on an error](https://tekton.dev/docs/pipelines/tasks/#specifying-onerror-for-a-step), specify a [timeout](https://tekton.dev/docs/pipelines/tasks/#specifying-a-timeout), if the task runs script - is it [bash](https://tekton.dev/docs/pipelines/tasks/#running-scripts-within-steps) or [PowerShell](https://tekton.dev/docs/pipelines/tasks/#windows-scripts) script, etc.
+  * When task step uses `script` - it would be recommended to finish this script with the `no-op` command: put `:` (column) on the last new line of the script.
+It will help to avoid some irrelevant errors (line in the example below - task run raises an error, when there is no environment variables with "DB" in names).
+Or just put a command like `echo ""`
+    ```yaml
+    spec:
+      steps:
+      - image: alpine
+        name: show-db-env-vars
+        script: |
+          #!/usr/bin/env sh
+          printenv|grep "DB"
+          :
+    ```

 ## Examples:
 * [Simple pipeline](./example-simple-pipeline.md)